Winter Driving Tips

 If you’re not sure, then find another route – it’s simply not worth the risk.

 If you do, then proceed slowly – driving fast on wet roads can lead to aquaplaning, where the car’s tyres skate across the surface of the water and lose contact with the road.
-If this happens, resist the temptation to brake or steer, and instead let off the accelerator and allow your speed to reduce until your grip returns.
+However, if this happens, resist the temptation to brake or steer, and instead let off the accelerator and allow your speed to reduce until your grip returns.

 If you have an accident in winter…